Twins: BFT Systems Made Robust: Related Work

 \section{Related Work}

-There are two typical approaches to testing distributed systems.
-The first approach is to offer strong guarantees by building a fully verified system from the ground up~\cite{lamport:1994,prabhu2020plankton}, or to show the absence or presence of bugs~\cite{wu2014diagnosing,chen2016good,chen2014detecting,lin2013defined} by exhaustively enumerating the space of system behaviors~\cite{model-checking, yabandeh2010predicting} under systematically injected faults~\cite{LDFI}.
+There are two typical approaches to validate distributed systems.
+The first approach is to offer strong guarantees by building a fully verified system from the ground up~\cite{lamport:1994,prabhu2020plankton}, or to show the absence or presence of bugs~\cite{wu2014diagnosing,chen2016good,chen2014detecting,lin2013defined} by exhaustively enumerating the space of system behaviors~\cite{model-checking, yabandeh2010predicting} under systematically injected faults~\cite{LDFI, turret}.

 Fully verified systems do not scale to systems deployed in the real world.
 Model checking and exhaustive enumeration of distributed system faults (especially, \byzantine arbitrary behavior) leads to state explosion (despite partial order reduction techniques~\cite{partial-order}), resulting in low performance.
-This motivates the second approach of random testing, which underlies the discipline of \emph{Chaos Engineering}, exemplified by systems like Chaos Monkey~\cite{chaos-monkey}.
-The main idea is to test the resiliency of a distributed system by randomly injecting faults (\eg terminating processes).
-Jepsen~\cite{jepsen} is a blackbox testing framework that runs processes with a random, auto-generated workload and randomly injected network partitions.
-A related approach is to subject the system being evaluated to \emph{trials by fire} such as Cosmos Game of Stakes~\cite{cosmos2018games}, \ie financially incentivizing the community to attack the test network, and analyzing successful attacks to harden the network.
-Random testing is effective and scalable---but it is not comprehensive or reproducible, and cannot be used to evaluate distributed systems in an ongoing fashion.
+This motivates the second approach of random validation, which underlies the discipline of \emph{Chaos Engineering}, exemplified by systems like Chaos Monkey~\cite{chaos-monkey}.
+The main idea is to analyze the resiliency of a distributed system by randomly injecting faults (\eg terminating processes).
+Turret~\cite{turret} refines this idea by focusing on performance attacks.
+It runs an attack-finding algorithm using different strategies, ranging from simple brute-force to more sophisticated ``greedy search'' algorithms.
+Jepsen~\cite{jepsen} is a blackbox analysis framework that runs processes with a random, auto-generated workload and randomly injected network partitions.
+A related approach is to subject the system being evaluated to \emph{trials by fire} such as Cosmos Game of Stakes~\cite{cosmos2018games}, \ie financially incentivizing the community to attack the `mock' network, and analyzing successful attacks to harden the network.
+Random validation is effective and scalable---but it is not comprehensive or reproducible, and cannot be used to evaluate distributed systems in an ongoing fashion.